 Sports betting is not legal in Texas.
 That fact has not stopped sportsbooks from partnering with Texas sports teams.
 And not just the major squads.
 A sportsbook has partnered with a Frisco indoor football team.

 Efforts over the years to legalize gambling, including Texas sports betting, have been unsuccessful.
-So it’s surprising that sportsbooks would find Texas teams so attractive to partner with.
+So it’s surprising that a bookmaker like BetRivers Sportsbook would find Texas teams so attractive to partner with.

 A good example of this is Rush Street Interactive’s (RSI) recent press release from CEO Richard Schwartz.
 In it, the company praises the Texas Indoor Football League’s Frisco Fighters for their second consecutive playoff appearance.